 Exceptions, if any, are noted below.
 Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies Office/Exchange behavior in accordance with the SHOULD or SHOULD NOT prescription.
 Unless otherwise specified, the term MAY implies Office/Exchange does not follow the prescription.

-<1> Section 2.2.1.1 : While the default interface in Outlook 2003 SP3 does not provide a way for the user to set the value of PidTagFlagStatus on a Task object, the user can manipulate the view column set in a way that this property would be set.
+&lt;1> Section 2.2.1.1 : Outlook 2003 does provide a way for the user to set the value of PidTagFlagStatus on a Task object.